-Exceptionally needy students, eligible under federal guidelines, may be offered Perkins Loans of up to \$1,000 per year.
+Students with exceptional financial need who are eligible under federal guidelines, may be offered Perkins Loans of varying amounts on a case by case basis.
 Repayment schedules and interest benefits are similar to the subsidized Stafford Loan, except that interest accrues at 5%.
 The college administers this loan program on a first come, first serve basis, as funds are available.
 All students are required to complete an entrance loan counseling program prior to signing the Promissory Note.
 Once students have signed their promissory note, the Perkins Loan amounts are applied to their student account.
 Students must apply with the FAFSA to be eligible for consideration.
 Exit loan counseling is required prior to leaving the college.

-Federal Direct Plus Loan
+Federal Direct PLUS Loan